March 17, 2020

 Temporary Income Benefits (TIBs)

 Temporary income benefits may be paid if you lose wages for more than seven days due to your illness or injury.
 Benefits are typically 70% or 75% of your income and end on the date you are able to return to work for your pre-injury salary or after the end of your TIBs benefits period, which is 104 weeks.
-In some situations, your doctor may allow you to go back to work at modified duty, which might be a change to your regular job or a temporary or different work task.
+In some situations, your doctor may allow you to go back to work on modified duty, which might be a change to your regular job or a temporary or different work task.
 You may still get TIBs if you are on modified duty at lower wages.

 Impairment Income Benefits (IIBs)